 Outreach & Service

-University of California, Davis Division of Graduate Studies Anti-Racist Working Group (2020-Present): I serve as a postdoctoral representative on a committee to create goals, guidelines, and actions that remove institutional barriers to DEI and promote DEI at UC Davis through recruitment and retention.
+University of California, Davis Division of Graduate Studies Anti-Racist Working Group (2020-2021): I serve as a postdoctoral representative on a committee to create goals, guidelines, and actions that remove institutional barriers to DEI and promote DEI at UC Davis through recruitment and retention.

 DEI Evaluation Advisory Committee, Society for Integrative & Comparative Biology (2020-Present): I serve on a committee to facilitate an NSF-funded evaluation of SICB's move to a virtual platform for its annual meeting.
 The goal of this evaluation is to know how the virtual platform affects DEI of the meeting.